Caroline Mulroney

-Caroline Anne Mulroney Lapham ECO KC MPP (born June 11, 1974) is a Canadian businesswoman, lawyer and politician who currently serves as the Ontario Minister of Transportation and Minister of Francophone Affairs.
+Caroline Anne Mulroney Lapham ECO KC MPP (born June 11, 1974) is a Canadian businesswoman, lawyer, and politician who currently serves as the President of the Treasury Board of Ontario and Minister of Francophone Affairs.

-Born in Montreal, Quebec, she is the daughter of former Canadian Prime Minister Brian Mulroney.
+Born in Montreal, Canada, she is the daughter of former Canadian Prime Minister Brian Mulroney.
 A graduate of Harvard University and New York University, she was the elected MPP for the riding of York—Simcoe in the 2018 election as a member of the Progressive Conservative Party of Ontario and was a candidate in the 2018 Ontario Progressive Conservative Party leadership election, placing third.
 She served as Attorney General of Ontario from 2018 to 2019.

-Mulroney grew up in Ottawa, before being educated at Harvard University and the New York University School of Law.
-She lived and worked in the United States for 12 years until 2005 when she returned to Canada, worked in financial services and became involved in charitable work.
+Mulroney grew up in Ottawa before attending university in the United States, and worked there for 12 years until 2005 when she returned to Canada, worked in financial services and became involved in charitable work.
 She also served on the board of directors of the Windsor–Detroit Bridge Authority.